Biography Clearinghouse

 Have students identify people in your community who collaborate with one another.
 For example, your local grocery store might collaborate with a local food bank.
 A local church might partner with a homeless organization.
 A local artists’ collective might collaborate with a restaurant to display work.

 Have students generate interview questions and then conduct in-person or virtual interviews with them about the importance of collaboration.
 Students could commemorate these collaborations through art and poetry.
+Or, students could brainstorm a list of new collaborations that might be beneficial to the community, that they can share with local leaders. |

 History of Submersibles and Ocean Exploration